 Another option for literature circles is a book club format.
-Like Reciprocal Teaching, you can establish group roles, and I think by doing so, you’ll have greater accountability in the group’s discussion and workload.
+Like Reciprocal Teaching, you establish group roles.
+By doing so, you’ll have greater accountability in the group’s discussion and workload.
 I have run after school book clubs with our students.
-One struggle we ran into with some was not being prepared to discuss the assigned reading or incomplete work, so be sure you have a game plan in mind for those who need support with organization and time management.
+One struggle we ran into with some students was not being prepared to discuss the assigned reading or incomplete work.
+You address this issue with organization and time management.

-To establish individual accountability, you might consider requiring an exit ticket or response log for each meeting date where the student includes the starting point and ending point for their reading and turn something in.
-To mix things up, you might assign a discussion in the form of a “chat” where students respond to chapter questions and each other through Google Docs.
+To establish individual accountability, consider requiring an exit ticket or response log for each meeting date.
+Include the starting point and ending point for their reading and have them submit this each time.
+To mix things up, you might assign a discussion in the form of a “chat” where students respond to chapter questions.
+Student respond to each other through Google Docs.

 My experience with book clubs has been pretty positive.
 The kids like the discussion, working on group projects, and the fact that it feels more like “fun” versus “work”.
-Plus, book clubs tend to lead to increased independent reading time and gives students the opportunity to converse and recommend books to each other too.
+Plus, book clubs tend to lead to increased independent reading time and gives students the opportunity to converse.
+I love hearing them recommend books to each other too.

 To help you get started with book clubs, you might check out the Book Clubs Made Easy set I’ve created.
 You have both PDF and Digital options with this resource.
 With the PDF, you will print out the pages you need for each child for each session.
 I’ve set up the pages so that they can be used with any book.